-Hemp Seed Energy Bites made with creamy nut butter, chocolate & oat flour.
-High in omega-3 & low in sugar, a healthy 125 calorie snack perfect for on the go!
+Hemp Seed Energy Bites made with creamy nut butter, chocolate and oat flour.
+High in omega-3 and low in sugar, a healthy 125 calorie snack perfect for on the go!
 Gluten Free + Low Calorie + Vegan

 This is ironic to me because if everyone just enjoyed food in moderation and not in peaks and valleys then they wouldn't have to go to extremes of doing these type of diets.
 Think about it.
 What's going to happen when you get off Whole30?
 Most likely you're going to indulge in everything you've been restricting in your diet.